ConvergePanelRESEARCH • VERIFY • GOVERN

 How ConvergePanel helps

-ConvergePanel's multi-model panel and Deep Research mode are built for exactly the kind of work investigative journalism requires: running contested claims through multiple models to see where evidence is strong and where it breaks down, surfacing what individual models omit, and creating an audit record of the research process that protects both editorial integrity and legal accountability.
+ConvergePanel's multi-model panel and Deep Research mode help investigative journalists run contested claims through multiple models, surface where evidence is strong and where it breaks down, and identify what individual models leave out.
+Every panel run creates an exportable audit record — documenting the research process for editorial review, editorial legal accountability, or post-publication challenges.

 How it works